vulcanize/vulcanizedb/libraries/shared/factories/README.md

 ### [Event Transformer](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/libraries/shared/transformer/event_transformer.go)

-The event transformer is responsible for converting event logs into more useful data objects and storing them in postgres.
+The event transformer is responsible for converting event logs into more useful data objects and storing them in Postgres.
 The event transformer is composed of converter and repository interfaces and a config struct:
 ```go
 type Transformer struct {